warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 These requests are one-off requests and do not repeat automatically.
 If you request a daily roll up to create a weekly checkpoint and you want another weekly checkpoint the following week, you must request a daily roll up again.

 <aside class="warning">A roll up does not remove the original checkpoints.
+To conserve space when databases are rolled up, remove the input databases that the roll up uses.
 If you request a daily roll up, the daily checkpoints still exist.
 To remove the rolled-up checkpoints and save storage costs, request a backup cleanup.</aside>

 ### Restores

-To restore a database from backup, you replicate each incremental backup to a new database starting with the latest increment.
+To restore a database from a backup, you replicate each incremental backup to a new database starting with the latest increment.
 Replicating from the latest incremental backup first is faster because updated documents are only written to the target database once.
 However, this order is not required.

 ### An example
-This example shows how to create databases for backup, run a full backup, set up and run an incremental backup, and restore backups.
+This example shows how to create databases to use backup, run a full backup, set up and run an incremental backup, and restore backups.

 > Constants used in this guide